Vandana0322T/Polarisation_Prediction/README.md

 Validation: Stratified split from train (val_from_train, default 0.10).
 No overlap with training rows; split ids are saved for reproducibility.

 Predictions: Always run on dev/lang.csv.
-Writes id,prediction.
+Writes id, prediction.
 # Project Structure
 polarization-baseline/